4.5. Raytracer¶

 Ray bending is currently limited to the inner aperture edges of

-Another issue is that bending leads to large angle rays.
-The use of image rendering with automatic extent is discouraged, as these rays lead to drastically increased automatically set sizes.
-Provide the image size manually, see Section 4.8.3.
+Another issue is that bending leads to statistically a few rays with very large angles near 90 degrees relative to the input propagation.
+The use of image rendering with automatic extent is discouraged, as these rays lead to drastically increased automatic image sizes.
+Provide the geometric image size manually, see Section 4.7.3.

 Given these restrictions and the experimental status of the feature,